 The ancestors of the Braikinrig name date back to the kingdom of Dalriada in ancient Scotland.
 Braikinrig was a name for someone who lived in the places named Brackenrig, in Lanarkshire and Ayrshire.
 This place name comes from the Northern Old English words, bracken and rigg (ridge).
 So, Braikinrig literally means "dweller by the bracken-covered bridge."
 Bracken is a large fern which typically grows in moorland and is found on all continents except Antarctica and in all environments except deserts.

 Early Origins of the Braikinrig family

 The surname Braikinrig was first found in Lanarkshire, and Ayrshire where they held a family seat from very ancient times.
 In 1454, two records were found of the family: the yard of John of Bracanyyggis in Glasgow; and Johannes Brakanryg was sergeant of the upper baronie of Renffrew.
 A few years later, Robart Brakenrig witnessed a letter of reversion in 1504.

-Important Dates for the Braikinrig family
+Early History of the Braikinrig family

 This web page shows only a small excerpt of our Braikinrig research.
 Another 108 words (8 lines of text) covering the years 1454, 1454, 1748 and 1816 are included under the topic Early Braikinrig History in all our PDF Extended History products and printed products wherever possible.